 We used the World Health Organization classification of toxicity in the table (as stated in Wikipedia which classifies toxicity as follows:

-- Extremely toxic <5 mg/kg
+• Extremely toxic <5 mg/kg

-- Highly toxic 5 to 50 mg/kg
+• Highly toxic 5 to 50 mg/kg

-- Moderately toxic 50 to 2000 mg/kg
+• Moderately toxic 50 to 2000 mg/kg

-- Slightly toxic more than 2000 mg/kg
+• Slightly toxic more than 2000 mg/kg

 A chemical with a small LD50 (e.g. 1 mg/kg) is considered extremely toxic.
 A chemical with a large LD50 (e.g. 2,000 mg/kg or above) is considered slightly toxic.
 The value of the LD50 also depends upon how the chemical is administered (e.g. orally or by injection).

 However, for our purposes, we will use it as a guide.
-As you can see from the table any chemical, even water, can be toxic if the dose and the exposure to the chemical are high enough.
+As you can see from the table, any chemical, even water, can be toxic if the dose and the exposure to the chemical are high enough.

 What does this LD50 mean when drinking coffee?

-Well, if you weigh 70 kg then your potential lethal dose of caffeine would be about 3950 mg or about 4 g (0.14 oz) of caffeine (56.43 mg/kg x 70 kg = 3950 mg).
+If we use the human (HED) value of caffeine of 31 mg/kg then if you weigh 70 kg your potential lethal dose of caffeine would be about 2170 mg or about 2 g (0.07 oz) of caffeine (31 mg/kg x 70 kg = 2170 mg).

 What is a Cup of Coffee?

-Seems like a silly question doesn’t it?
+It seems like a silly question, doesn’t it?

-However, if you use a pour-over coffee maker such as the Kitchen Aid KCM1208DG shown below and you use the cup guide shown on the side of the carafe then you would pour yourself about 147 ml (5 fl.oz) for a ‘cup’ of coffee.
+However, if you use a pour-over coffee maker such as the Kitchen Aid KCM1208DG shown below and you use the cup guide shown on the side of the carafe, then you would pour yourself about 147 ml (5 fl. oz) for a ‘cup’ of coffee.

 Kitchen Aid KCM1208DG Pour Over Coffee Maker

-- Short: 8 fl. oz. or 237 ml (usually one 30ml shot espresso + 207 ml milk/water)
+• Short: 8 fl. oz. or 237 ml (usually one 30ml shot espresso + 207 ml milk/water)

-- Tall: 12 fl. oz. or 355 ml
+• Tall: 12 fl. oz. or 355 ml

-- Grande: 16 fl. oz. or 473 ml (usually two shots of espresso)
+• Grande: 16 fl. oz. or 473 ml (usually two shots of espresso)

-- Venti® Hot: 20 fl. oz. or 592 ml (usually two shots of espresso with more milk)
+• Venti® Hot: 20 fl. oz. or 592 ml (usually two shots of espresso with more milk)

-- Venti® Cold: 24 fl. oz. or 710 ml
+• Venti® Cold: 24 fl. oz. or 710 ml

-- Trenta® Cold: 31 fl. oz. or 917 ml
+• Trenta® Cold: 31 fl. oz. or 917 ml

-Starbucks has trademarked the names (and associated volumes) for some of their serving sizes but other cafes have similar volumes and different names.
+Starbucks has trademarked the names (and associated volumes) for some of their serving sizes, but other cafes have similar volumes and different names.

-As you can see the definition of a ‘cup of coffee’ can vary considerably.
+As you can see, the definition of a ‘cup of coffee’ can vary considerably.

 What is a Coffee Unit?

-Consequently, a study by Poole&2019 set out to develop a ‘coffee unit’ that not only accounted for cup size but also for the preparation method (e.g. instant, espresso, French Press, and filter).
-They created this coffee unit by measuring both caffeine and chlorogenic acid concentrations in coffee prepared by various methods and standardizing to a cup of 237 ml (8 fl.oz).
-They used data already reported in the scientific literature as well as their own measurements.
+They created this coffee unit by measuring both caffeine and chlorogenic acid concentrations in coffee prepared by various methods and standardizing it to a cup of 237 ml (8 fl. oz).
+They used data already reported in the scientific literature and their measurements.

 However, the scientists also recognized the limitations of their ‘coffee unit’.
 In particular, the caffeine content of any coffee drink will vary depending upon the growth and origin of the coffee bean, the type of coffee bean (e.g. Robusta or Arabica), the roasting method, the brewing method, and a host of other conditions.
-Nevertheless, the concept of a ‘coffee unit’ is useful and we use this coffee unit in the Caffeine Calculator
+Nevertheless, the concept of a ‘coffee unit’ is useful, and we use this coffee unit in the Caffeine Calculator

 PLEASE NOTE

-We used scientific data to build this calculator but you should recognize that many assumptions are made even when scientific data is used.
+We used scientific data to build this calculator, but you should recognize that many assumptions are made even when scientific data is used.

-Furthermore, whilst we make every effort to ensure the accuracy of the results they should NOT be taken as a recommendation, they should not be used for any technical purpose, and they should NOT be construed as medical advice or used for any medical purpose.
+Furthermore, whilst we make every effort to ensure the accuracy of the results, they should NOT be taken as a recommendation, they should not be used for any technical purpose, and they should NOT be construed as medical advice or used for any medical purpose.
 Please refer to our disclaimer policy.

 Sources